Nickwasused/tor-stealth-snowflake/README.md

-# ⛔Disclaimer: These scripts and the entire project is in no way affiliated with the Tor Project, which you can find on https://www.torproject.org/⛔
+# ⛔ Disclaimer: These scripts and the entire project is in no way affiliated with the Tor Project, which you can find on https://www.torproject.org/ ⛔

 # tor-stealth-snowflake
 Enable the Tor Snowflake without user Input.